AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 5. Reboot a 3DS.

-6. A system font has been restored.
+6. The system font has been restored.

 ---